TLii/increment-semantic-version/README.md

 Possible options are **[ major | feature | bug | alpha | beta | pre | rc | build ]**

+### `include-build-number`

+*Defaults to false.*Whether you want to always include a build number.
+If true, all output versions will include a build number that resets with every semver change.
+If false, build numbers are only used if version-fragment is `build`.

 ## Outputs